conjurdemos/docker-secrets/README.md

 ### create namespace for demo assets

-Although this is not mandatory for succcessful accomplishment of the demo, it make sense to use namespace to separate demo assets from anything else in your Conjur server.
+Using a namespace keeps the resources and permissions that you create for this demo separate from anything else in your Conjur server.

-Command below generates random unique six-chars ID.
+This command generates and stores a unique six-character ID:

 ```
 $ ns=`conjur id create`